docker/machine/docs/dockermachine.md

  - `--virtualbox-disk-size`: Size of disk for the host in MB.
 Default: `20000`
  - `--virtualbox-memory`: Size of memory for the host in MB.
 Default: `1024`

+The VirtualBox driver uses the latest boot2docker image.

 #### VMware Fusion
 Creates machines locally on [VMware Fusion](http://www.vmware.com/products/fusion).
 Requires VMware Fusion to be installed.